 To read the revised manual, please click here.

 Katano’s Local Food – Katano Gelato Now Available

 Katano Merchant Association (Katano Shogyo Rengokai) has produced new Italian ice cream called “Katano Gelato”.

 To collaborate with local companies and farmers, Katano Gelato is using various ingredients such as Sake lees (Yamano Sake Brewery), green tea leaves (Ocha no Kaorien), and Jinguji grapes (Tanaka Grape Farm).
 The gelatos are sold at several shops and restaurants in Katano.

 Katano Gelato is the best ice cream that can satisfy you.

-I owe many thanks to the Minna no Katsuryoku Ka of Katano City Council, Katano City Foundation for Cultural Properties, archivists of Katano City Museum of History and Folklore, librarians of Katano City Library, Katano International Friendship Association, and my friends.
-They helped me to make this website.
+I owe many thanks to the Chiiki Shinko Ka of Katano City Council, the Section for City Cultural Properties of Katano Education Board, the archivists of Katano City Museum of History and Folklore, the librarians of Katano City Library, Katano International Friendship Association, and my friends.
+They are helping me to make this website.